Doist/process-cloudfront-logs/README.md

 - Deploy a new lambda function by running `make deploy` or `make ENV=production deploy`.
 The default environment is staging.
 The command creates a lambda function and all required resources.
 Please see the [CloudFormation template](./cloudformation.yml) for details.
 - Test if the function works as expected.
 For the valid input, it has to create a new object in the destination S3 bucket.

+## Deploing a new version

+To deploy a new version of the function run `make deploy` again or `make ENV=production deploy` for production environment.

 ## Making it usable for Athena

 To make it usable for AWS Athena, once some JSON files are created, create a new AWS Glue Crawler to process the content, and make it run daily to collect new partitions.